 The Spring Spotlight Survey is conducted each year, usually after snow-melt and before spring green-up occurs, between mid-March and mid-May with the date of surveys dependent on local weather conditions and the latitudinal timing of vegetation leaf-out across the state.
-Surveys are standardized according to weather conditions (Rybarczyk 1978) and conducted during periods of no precipitation, wind speed <15 mph, relative humidity \geq 40%, and temperature >32° F. Surveys consist of 2 east-west driving routes, one across each of the northern and southern halves of counties (except Kossuth County which has 3 routes; n = 199).
-Routes consist of rural unpaved roads totaling ~4,780 mi statewide (\bar{x} = 24.0 mi/route, 13.0-41.9 mi; SD=4.3 mi) and are sampled once each spring.
+Surveys are standardized according to weather conditions (Rybarczyk 1978) and conducted during periods of no precipitation, wind speed <15 mph, relative humidity \geq 40%, and temperature >32°F. Surveys consist of 2 east-west driving routes, one across the north half and one across the south half of each county (except Kossuth County which has 3 routes; n = 199).
+Routes follow along rural unpaved roads totaling ~4,780 mi statewide ($\bar{x} = 24.0$ mi/route, 13.0-41.9 mi; SD=4.3 mi) and are sampled once each spring.
 Surveys begin 1 hour after sunset and are conducted at speeds \leq 20 mi/hr.
 Surveys are conducted by 2 observers (1 driver and 1 passenger), both of whom search for wildlife using a spotlight along their respective side of the road.
 From 2006-2018, the number and location of animals was recorded at the observer location using a Global Positioning System (GPS) device.
 For deer, the distance and bearing to each group of deer (\geq 1 individual) were also recorded for estimating deer density across the state.
-Beginning in 2019, observations were recorded digitally (e.g., smart phones, tablets) in a geospatial database (ArcCollector; Environmental Systems Research Institute, Redlands, CA) which allowed for collection of more precise wildlife locations and increased survey efficiency.
+Beginning in 2019, observations were recorded digitally (e.g., smart phones, tablets) in a geospatial database (ArcGIS Field Maps; Environmental Systems Research Institute, Redlands, CA) which allowed for collection of more precise wildlife locations and increased survey efficiency.

-We summarized long-term trends for spotlight counts across 9 regions of lowa (Fig. 1) and statewide for species with typically ≥5 observations recorded per year.
+We summarized long-term trends for spotlight counts across 9 regions of Iowa (Figure 1) and statewide for the most commonly observed species each year.
 We standardized counts as the number of animals observed per 100 miles surveyed to account for annual differences in the number of miles surveyed (e.g., road closures).
 Because animal counts may vary annually, we further estimated the 5-year average relative distribution of counts to contextualize annual observations with recent trends and to map the relative distribution of species across the state.
-We interpolated the average distribution of counts for the most recent 5 years using inverse distance weighting (IDW; function gstat in Program R 3.6.1; R Core Team 2019) and 9 nearest neighbors.
+We interpolated the average distribution of counts for the most recent 5 years using inverse distance weighting (IDW; function gstat in Program R 4.2.2; R Core Team 2019) and 9 nearest neighbors.
 To determine the IDW power used to weight nearest neighbors for each species, we iteratively tested power values from 0.2-5.0 in 0.2 increments and estimated the root mean square error (RMSE) for each IDW estimate.
 We selected the power value from the IDW estimate with the lowest RMSE for producing the final IDW map.
 We further averaged the final IDW map using a focal analysis (function focal in Program R) and a 29.8-mi moving window to produce a smoother and more readily interpretable trend surface across lowa.